Prag8855/aab/content/guides/german-health-insurance.md

     Don't choose insurance yourself; it can be an expensive mistake.
 Get free help from a health insurance broker.
 3. **Apply for health insurance**
     Each insurer has a different application process.
 With private health insurance, you usually need a health check from a doctor.
 It costs around 250€.[^30]{{ fail_on('2026-06-01') }}
-4. **Get an insurance certificate**
+4. **Get your documents**
-    Once you are insured, you get a [certificate](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png) from your insurer.
-Give it to your employer.
-Use it as a proof of insurance for your [residence permit](/glossary/Aufenthaltstitel) application.
+    Once you are insured, you get a health insurance card, a *[[Mitgliedsbescheinigung]]* and a *[[Sozialversicherungsnummer]]*.
+Tell your employer about your new health insurance.
+Use the *Mitgliedsbescheinigung* as a proof of insurance for your [residence permit](/glossary/Aufenthaltstitel) application.
-5. **Pay for insurance every month**
+5. **Pay every month**
-    If you are an employee, the payments come out of your paycheck every month.
+    If you are an employee, the insurance payments come out of your paycheck every month.
 Everyone else pays by [bank transfer](/glossary/SEPA-Überweisung).

 ## Your options